HarmanKhera/MSc-Project/README.md

 This project was a part of my MSc. dissertation and used K-means clustering to investigate a protein called **FACT** in *Saccharomyces Cerrevisiae* (baker's yeast).
 The entire project was coded in Python (version 3.9) and the IDE was Microsoft Visual Studio (v.
 1.82).

-Some of the major results are shared below, and the full annotated code will be made available in due course.
+Some of the major results are shared below, and the full annotated code and PDF of the report will be made available in due course.
+(Meanwhile, the draft code jupyter notebook can be seen [here](https://github.com/HarmanKhera/MSc-Project/blob/main/Annotated%20Code.ipynb)).

 ## Data Analysis Pipeline